Last Updated: June 9, 2020

 Entry of all foreign nationals has been banned, effective March 19.

+The country is in Phase 3 of its reopening as of June 1.
+Retail shops and businesses have reopened with restrictions, and foreigners with work permits will be allowed on a case-by-case basis to enter the country after registration.
 On May 3 restaurants, markets, parks and sports venues, hairdressers, pet groomers, and dine-in areas at supermarkets will be allowed to reopen.
 Customers can now eat in restaurants, but tables are spaced out for social distancing.
 The government issued an Emergency Decree, effective March 22.
 A curfew has been imposed – people are barred from going outside from 10 pm – 4 am, with the exception of essential workers.
 Violators of curfew face up to two years in jail, a $1,200 fine, or both.
 All non-essential businesses have been asked to close.
 Large gatherings are likely to be cancelled or postponed.
 Most offices have implemented alternate working teams.
 Foreigners are banned from entering the country at all entry points, with the exception for shippers, drivers, pilots, and diplomats.
 Large gatherings are likely to be cancelled or postponed.
 Most offices have implemented alternate working teams.
 Air Freight: Many flights have been cancelled and air shipments are in crisis.
 Ocean Freight: MSC, YML, CMA, ONE, OOCL, Hapag Lloyd, and COSCO are working from home.
 Domestic Trucking: All borders, except the Malaysian border, have been closed, and only 4 crossing ports are open.

 A countrywide stay-at-home order has been issued, effective April 1.
 All non-essential businesses have been ordered to close.
 Entry for all foreign nationals has been prohibited.
 Air Freight: Some flights have been suspended, capacity is tight, and rates have increased.
 Ocean Freight: While no significant impacts have been reported, carriers have announced additional blanked sailings.
 Crew changes are not allowed.